magizh/validate_helper/README.md

 # validate_helper

-  validate_helper.js is a jquery plugin that help you use validate.js without the need for creating the validation object rather simply add few attributed to the form elements as stated below.
+  validate_helper.js is a jquery plugin that helps you use validate.js to validate forms, without the need for creating the validation object.
+Rather you simply add few attributes to the form elements as stated below.

 ### Form attributes to be added